 - Fellows need to be based in Washington, DC.

-- Fellows need to be available to attend a morning retreat (at the NED offices) on Saturday, September 16.
+- Fellows need to be available to attend a Saturday morning retreat (at the NED offices), date tba.

 - Fellows are expected to attend a minimum of two-thirds of the monthly round tables, which are usually held on Monday or Tuesday nights.
 Attendance at other events (such as happy hours and career development seminars) is optional.
 Fellows who complete the two-thirds requirement will be invited to alumni events and career development seminars.

 - Fellows are asked to write one short paper on a Forum topic, or a reflection of their experience, by the end of the program.
-Select papers will be published on Democracy Digest.
+Select papers will be published on the NED website.